 Well-organised records make it easier to get started on your self-assessment tax return.
 An organised approach also helps ensure you have full information on your costs and can make the most of income tax allowances and reliefs.

 You need to complete a self-assessment tax return each year.
 The tax return covers a tax year running to 5 April and is due by the following 31 October (or 31 January if you file online).

 You can complete your self-assessment tax return or an accountant can do it for you.
 Self-employed taxpayers and company directors may find the tax they save by using an accountant more than justifies the fees - not to mention the reduced hassle and reassurance of knowing that your self-assessment tax return has been completed properly.

-HMRC are currently phasing in the use of online personal tax accounts.
-All small businesses and personal tax payers will have their own account from April 2016.
-You will be able to view your tax transactions across the range of business taxes including Self Assessment, Corporation Tax, VAT and PAYE for employers and to make payments at any time.
+HMRC has introduced online personal tax accounts.
+All small businesses and personal tax payers have their own account.
+You can view your tax transactions across the range of business taxes including Self Assessment, Corporation Tax, VAT and PAYE for employers and to make payments at any time.

 If you are self-employed, tax payments are due in two stages - by 31 January and 31 July.
 National Insurance payments based on your profits are also collected in this way.
 If you are paid as an employee, you may be able to pay any outstanding income tax through adjustments to your PAYE tax code.